Class 2 Curriculum letter

 Maths

-In Maths, we will look at time, ordering, place value and addition.
+In Maths, we will look at fractions, time, position and direction.

 Religious Education